-As a multiculturally-oriented practitioner, I enjoy working with people from all walks of life, with a particular focus on serving minority populations.
-I am drawn to this work by my desire and ability to help others, the need for social justice, and the value of fostering a healthy community.
-My areas of expertise include addressing issues related to complicated trauma, relational boundaries, and cultural/personal identity.
-I provide therapeutic services to individuals, and couples.
+As a multiculturally-oriented practitioner, I enjoy working with individuals from all walks of life, with a particular focus on serving persons from culturally diverse and underrepresented communities.
+I am drawn to this work by my personable nature and desire to help others, the need for social justice, and the value of fostering a healthy and equitable society.
+My areas of expertise include addressing issues related to cultural/personal identity, traumatic experience, life transition, existential concerns, and relationships.

-As a practitioner, I provide a safe, compassionate, and creative environment to assist you to regain an authentic sense of direction and live life on your terms.
-I view you as the expert of your ever-changing world, and I strive to maintain a dynamic relationship that is founded on transparency and collaboration.
+The counseling relationship is a supportive alliance that lends itself to fostering both resilience and the discovery of new possibilities during times of personal struggle.
+I provide a safe, compassionate, and creative environment to assist you to regain an authentic sense of direction and live life on your terms.
+You are the expert of your ever-changing world, and I strive to maintain a dynamic relationship that is founded on transparency and collaboration to meet you where you are at.
 Together we will explore how you got here, what you have learned (and forgotten) along the way, and where you want to go next.

-My theoretical orientation is integrative and guided by, but not limited to, several conceptual models: Humanistic/Existential therapies, Buddhist philosophy, mindfulness practices, Postmodern/Social Constructionist theories, and Evidence-Based treatments.
-My clinical lens is trauma-informed and multi-culturally attuned.
-I maintain an eclectic set of interventions derived from multiple treatment modalities and disciplines to best suit your needs.
+My approach is integrative and guided by – but not limited to – several conceptual models: Humanistic/Existential therapies, Mindfulness and Self-Compassion practices, Postmodern/Social Constructionist theories, Eco-therapy, Buddhist philosophy, Feminism, and Evidence-Based treatments.
+My clinical lens is trauma-informed and multiculturally attuned, and I maintain an eclectic set of interventions derived from multiple treatment modalities to best suit your needs.

 I look forward to meeting you and helping you reach your goals.